pruinis/fastlane-plugin-download_hocky_build/README.md

 ## About download_hocky_build

-Helps to download build from HockeyApp
+Download newest build from HockeyApp (iOS & Android)

 **Note to author:** Add a more detailed description about this plugin here.
 If your plugin contains multiple actions, make sure to mention them here.